tmpbci/LJ/README.md

 On the server computer :
 edit /etc/redis/redis.conf
+use -r argument :
 python main.py -r 192.168.1.13

-on the client computer for all features :
+run the client on client computer, like :

-to just generate and send list points node testredis.js
+node testredis.js

 to monitor redis server :

-redis-cli -h  monitor
+redis-cli -h redisserverIP monitor